mvolkmann/blog/src/alfred.md

 - Check "Launch Alfred at login".
 - In the "Where are you" dropdown, select your location.
-- Click the "Request Permissions..." button and follow the instructions to make the required changes in System Preferences.
+- Click the "Request Permissions..." button
+- Follow the instructions to make the required changes in System Preferences.

 ## Opening